xavierbox/Deep-Learning-Uncertainty/docs/README.md

 to the correct solution and the dashed line to the coarse model used for training.
 </p>

-## Details
+## How to reproduce these results, or how to apply the method in other fields?

 ### Data Processing.
 Workflow step 1
 ![](/images/raw_data_step1.PNG)

-The data comes straingth from Petrel software platform.
-The file format is GRDCL.
-The data is in good shape so little manipulaion is needed.
+In this project the data comes straingt from a software package in a legacy uncompressed format GRDCL.
+The data is in good shape so little manipulaion is needed but this step is clearly unique to details of the input.
+The main output is the data in a more standrd format that we can work with later.
-The parsing converts the information inside the files into several pandas dataframes for easy processing.
+In the notebook, the input files are parsed via a class created for this project.
+The parsing converts the information inside the files into several pandas dataframes for easy processing later.
 The parser in itself just have one static method that receives as a string the input file and returns a data frame:

 ```python
 class EclipseFileParser: